-Because gross rental income are a key performance indicator for the group and as the board of directors may feel pressure to achieve certain revenue targets, we have identified an inherent risk by the board of directors in overstating revenue, especially in recognising fictious gross rental income or improper accounting of lease incentives.
-We have selected journal entries based on risk criteria, such as unusual/unexpected account combinations, and conducted specific audit activities for these entries.
+Because gross rental income is a key performance indicator for the group and as the board of directors may feel pressure to achieve certain revenue targets, we have identified an inherent risk by the board of directors in overstating revenue, especially in recognising fictious gross rental income or improper accounting of lease incentives.
+We evaluated the design and implementation of the internal control measures that are intended to mitigate the risk of overstating the gross rental income.